Tonight it played "Sixteen Going on Seventeen"

 Deep inhalation, a proud thrill at such a big-girl question, and a sigh out.
 Resignation.
 This Daddy's answer would be so, so incomplete.

 So, I told them the 9-11 story.
 World Trade Center.
 Pentagon.
-United 93.
-Al-Qaeda.
-Their friends, the Taliban.
+United 93

 The horror of it contorted Brielle's face as she listened, especially when she learned that the hijackers did their work as an act of obedience to their idea of God, with a belief that it would take them straight to heaven.